 Made by cooking ground wheat grains in water until they form a porridge, cream of wheat makes for a healthful breakfast that's both adaptable and affordable.
-It's a great source of fuel if you've been feeling under the weather -- the University of Wisconsin includes cream of wheat in a bland food diet, designed to help you transition to solid food after stomach upset.
+It's a great source of fuel if you've been feeling under the weather — the Cream of wheat is a bland food diet, designed to help you transition to solid food after stomach upset.
 Cream of wheat also offers a range of health benefits and is an especially rich source of iron.

 Healthful Serving Tips